Roasted Beet Salad with Goat Cheese

 - To make pretty citrus segments, use a small, very sharp knife to slice off the top and bottom ends of the fruit so it sits flat on your cutting board.
 Run the knife closely along the flesh of the fruit from top to bottom to shave off the skin (be sure to get most of the white pitch).
 Hold the fruit in one hand over a bowl, while inserting the knife in between the membrane of each segment, pushing out the segment as you go.
 Save the juice!

-- You can use yellow and golden beets, which are milder and less earthy-tasting than the red ones — they’re what I use in this salad.
-It’s your call —If you’re a full-on beet fan, make the salad with red ones or a mixture of colors!
+- When I find yellow or golden beets, I choose them because they’re milder and less earthy-tasting than the red ones.
+It’s your call —If you’re a full-on beet fan, make the salad with red ones or a mixture of colors.

 - If you have a high-powered blender, use it to make a creamier, emulsified dressing.